ekinakkaya/cutie/NOTES.md

 - if there is not enough space for reallocation, realloc() copies the bytes to a new block, frees the old block, and returns the new block.

 - Disassembler: ours will take the macchine code and spit out some textual list.

+- JVM associates a _constant pool_ with each compiled class.

+- Where to store constants in a chunk?
+Many instruction sets store the value directly in the code stream right after the opcode.
+These are called immediate instructions.
+The bits for the value are immediately after the opcode.

+- Immediate instructions do not work well for large or variable sized constants like strings.
+They are usually stored in a seperate _constant data_ region of the binary executable.
+And the instruction has a pointer to that region.

+-